TheNetworg/oauth2-azure/README.md

   - `$tenant` tenant has to be provided since the `odata.nextLink` doesn't contain it.
   - `$objects` should be either an empty array or a set of data which will be included in the results

-*Please not that if you need to create a custom request, the method getAuthenticatedRequest and getResponse can still be used*
+*Please note that if you need to create a custom request, the method getAuthenticatedRequest and getResponse can still be used.*

 ### Variables
 - `$ref` The URL reference without the leading `/`, for example `myOrganization/groups`